Health care in Ecuador is great value and at a very high standard. But there is one disclaimer, healthcare outside the cities is not great.

 An added bonus: Ecuadorian doctors spend 30 to 45 minutes with each patient.
 There is no rushing onto the next appointment.
 This means can be confident your consultation is thorough.

 You can receive public medical care at a cost of only 10% to 25% of that in the United States.
 This huge saving provides peace of mind to a lot of expats and retirees in Ecuador.
 While the standard is good, you need to be a resident.
 Waiting times are also longer and standards are a bit below what you would expect in the States.
 That said, for everyday needs, public health care is more than acceptable.

 Most expats choose to take out medical insurance.
 This allows treatment at the best hospitals in Ecuador.

-If you prefer to have health insurance, it’s also relatively inexpensive— though of course the costs depend on your age.
-Most in-network items are paid at 90%, while out-of network costs are 80%.
+If you prefer to have health insurance, it’s inexpensive.
+Of course the costs depend on your age.
+Most in-network items pay at 90%, while out-of network costs are 80%.
 They even include US$30,000 of life insurance.

 Expats report great experiences with dental care in Cuenca.
-If you will be back and forth between Ecuador and home, we recommend trying to schedule exams and dental work for when you’re in town.
+If you are living or retiring in Ecuador part-time, try and schedule exams and dental work for when you’re in town.

 Here are the prices from a dentist who practices at Santa Ana:

 Root Canal: US$150 (single root) Crown: US$250 to US$400